B8ni/bottoni/_posts/2022-10-26-aluminium-scraps-box-weight-random-forest-post.md

 layout: post
 description: Practical use case of Random Forest in Industrial environment.
 categories: [fastai]
-title: How Random Forest Can Empower An Aluminium Plant
+title: How Random Forest Can Empower A Plant
 ---

 ![]({{ site.baseurl }}/images/forrest-gamp.png "Forrest Gump in a Random Forest")